checkpoint-restore/criu/plugins/cuda/README.md

   checkpoint as a result.
 This can be worked around in a similar fashion to the NVML case where the leftover references can be ignored as CUDA is not fork() safe anyway.
-* Restore currently requires that you restore on a system with similar GPU's and same GPU count.
+* Restore without a device map requires a system with similar GPUs and the same GPU count.
+A device map can remap checkpointed GPU UUIDs to restore-host GPU UUIDs, but the target GPUs must still be compatible with the checkpoint.
 * NVIDIA UVM Managed Memory, MIG (Multi Instance GPU), and MPS (Multi-Process Service) are currently not supported for checkpointing.
 Future CUDA releases will add support for these.